This is a review of the Vanguard exchange-traded-fund (ETF) also known as VYMI.

 To wrap up, here is a brief VYMI fact sheet and summary from this article about the Vanguard International High Dividend ETF:

-- Over a short history, VYMI dividend growth is excellent
+- Over a short history, dividend growth has not materialized

-- VYMI holdings are diversified among nearly 1,000 dividend stocks
+- VYMI holdings are diversified among 1,000+ dividend stocks

 - Low cost